To-phoenix-zhw/MolecularIdentification-Framework/README.md

 ## <a name="contact"></a>5.
 Contact

-If you encounter any problem, do not hesitate to contact [hanwenzhang@stu.scu.edu.cn](mailto:hanwenzhang@stu.scu.edu.cn).
-You could also create an issue under the repository.
+If you encounter any issues, please feel free to contact us at [hanwenzhang@stu.scu.edu.cn](mailto:hanwenzhang@stu.scu.edu.cn) or open an issue in the repository.